DNA Structure Generation Tutorial¶

 Using Custom Shapes¶

-class contains many predefined parametric functions that describe common shapes in 3D space.
+Explore the use of custom shapes for DNA structures through control points, allowing complex configurations.
+The Shapes class contains many predefined parametric functions that describe common shapes in 3D space.
 Utilize custom shapes for DNA structure generation, including helical shapes and more.

 # We can also use custom shapes using the Shape class